Continuing our celebration of the oddly named Malbec World Day we’re going to get geeky here at Spitbucket about the Malbec grape.

 Malbec vines growing in Argentina.

-Michel Pouget is credited with introducing Malbec to Argentina, bringing pre-phylloxera cuttings of the grape from Bordeaux to the country in the 1850s.
+Michel Pouget introduced Malbec to Argentina, bringing pre-phylloxera cuttings of the grape from Bordeaux to the country in the 1850s.

 Compared to their French counterparts, clusters of Malbec in Argentina are smaller with tighter berries.
-These smaller grape berries create a skin to juice ratio that tends to produce more deeply colored wines with intense black fruit.
+These smaller grape berries have a skin-to-juice ratio that produces deeply colored wines with intense black fruit.

 The Bordeaux influence in Argentina is still felt today with producers like like Léoville Poyferré (Cuvelier de Los Andes), Michel Rolland (Clos de los Siete), Cheval Blanc (Cheval des Andes), Hélène Garcin-Lévêque (Poesia) and Lafite-Rothschild (CARO) having projects in Argentina making both varietal Malbec and using it in Bordeaux style blends.

 The grape is widely planted throughout the US including in states like Missouri, Idaho, Georgia, Arizona, Virginia, North Carolina, New York, Maryland, Texas and Michigan.
 Here it is made as both as a varietal wine and as a blending component.